Best Song Ever

-"Best Song Ever" is a song recorded by English-Irish boy band One Direction.
+"Best Song Ever" is a song recorded by the English-Irish boy band One Direction.
 It was released on 22 July 2013 by Syco as the lead single from the group's third studio album, Midnight Memories.
 The song was written and composed by Wayne Hector, Ed Drewett, Matt Rad, along with the band's regular collaborators Julian Bunetta and John Ryan.

 "Best Song Ever" debuted and peaked at number two on both the UK Singles Chart and the US Billboard Hot 100 (kept off the top by Avicii's "Wake Me Up" and Robin Thicke's "Blurred Lines" respectively), making it their highest-charting single in the United States to date.

 Composition

 The song is written in the key of D-flat major with a tempo of 120 beats per minute.
 It follows a chord progression of G-D-A.

 Critical response

 Most critics agreed that the song was good, but some claimed that the song did not live up to its title.
 For example, Will Hermes from Rolling Stone gave "Best Song Ever" a score of 4 out of 5 stars, describing the track as "pretty irresistible".
 Lewis Corner at Digital Spy also awarded the song 4 out of 5 stars, writing: "Sure the lyrics are cheesier than a 6-pack of Wotsits, and yes the sentiment is cornier than a Disney Channel rom-com, but as far as boyband pop anthems go it skirts dangerously close to fulfilling its title."

 In the course of a debate on Twitter, it was noted the song's basic structure was similar to "Baba O'Riley" (1971) by the Who.
 Fans suggested the "Best Song Ever" was copied from the Who's song.
 Who guitarist Pete Townshend responded to the claims by denying that the Who were pursuing legal action, and stated that he was a fan of One Direction's single and was happy that One Direction appeared to have been influenced by the Who, just as he had been by his own guitar heroes such as Eddie Cochran.